 Since February the tide has turned, with the average rate falling every month.

-This means the term length of your last fixed-rate deal will dictate whether you are better or worse off when you come to remortgage your property.
+This means the term length of your last fixed-rate deal will dictate whether you'll be better or worse off when you come to remortgage your property.

 Landlords coming off a two-year fixed-rate mortgage will likely find their mortgage costs fall.
 However, those coming off a five-year fixed-rate mortgage will see their costs rise significantly.